Challenge painting!

 Aside: I belong to some groups for painting on Facebook and I am AMAZED at the confidence with which people offer the wrong information.
 For instance, one person confidently told me that, "unfortunately, Golden no longer recommends using GAC100 because of concerns about delamination."

-• First, they were talking mainly about rabbitskin glue, and painting directly on that.
-There is a technical paper out there warning people against paining on oils directly over acrylic substrates that are shiny and smooth, because the surface needs to have "tooth".
+• First, Golden was talking mainly about rabbitskin glue and also painting directly on acrylic paint.
+There is also a technical paper out there warning people against paining on oils directly over acrylic substrates that are shiny and smooth, because the surface needs to have "tooth".
+My gesso layers have a lot of that.

-• Second, it's primarily a concern even then with flexible surfaces, such as canvas.
+• Second, it's primarily a concern with flexible surfaces, such as canvas.
 I nearly always paint on board.

 So for this picture I started with one coat of GAC100 with a roller over the front and sides of the board,